roberthartmann/widgets_for_BAR/README.md

 ### Step 1: Download the Widget
 First, download the `gui_top_bar_2.0.lua` file from our [GitHub repository](# Top Bar Widget for BAR

-Enhance your gaming experience with the new top bar widget for BAR (Battlefield: Advanced Robotics)!
+Enhance your gaming experience with the new top bar widget for BAR (Beyond All Reason)!
 This widget offers a streamlined and informative interface, providing critical insights during gameplay.

 ## Features
 - **Efficiency Indicator**: Easily understand your resource utilization with a color-coded system.